Koawhyte/Final_Web_Project/README.md

 *Development Process*

 During development, I utilized JavaScript to implement input field validation, ensuring that the form functions correctly and provides a seamless user experience.
 I tested the website locally before deploying it online, using Git for version control.
-The website was deployed using [insert deployment method].
+The website was deployed using vercel.

 *Challenges and Solutions*